wangziqi2013/wangziqi2013.github.io/_posts/2018-03-20-Improving-the-Perf-of-OCC-Algo-through-TS-and-Ver.markdown

 interfere with the new transaction's read phase.
 The new transacton, therefore, validates all write sets that have a finish timestamp between ct1 and ct2.

+This paper seeks to improve existing BOCC algorithms from two aspects: using version based validation, and using multiversion.
+We explore these two directions below.

+### Version-Based Validation

 Instead of performing set intersections, which requires (# of write sets * # size read set) hash table probing (we assume write sets are implemented as O(1) probe time hash table), timestamps are assigned to each data item in the system.
 During the serial validation phase, transaction obtain commit timestamps (ct) from the global timestamp counter.